 Why Choose a Bachelor of Science in Nursing at PPCC?

 The RN to BSN Program offers an online completion program for licensed registered nurses seeking to obtain their bachelor’s degree.
 PPCC is also now offering a dual enrollment option, allowing current ADN students to take BSN courses.
 The BSN is required by employers like these: military, federal government, public health, schools, many local hospitals, and out of state nursing jobs.
-It makes you more employable in Colorado and elsewhere, and it's necessary for advancing your career in leadership, management and education or for becoming a Nurse Practitioner.
+It makes you more employable in Colorado and elsewhere, and it's necessary for advancing your career in leadership and management or continuing your education.

 RN to Bachelor's of Science in Nursing (BSN) Completion Program